BilalBaheer/Git-Easy/README.md

   - `/assets` - Static assets
   - `/data` - Tutorial and practice content

+## Test Change
+This is a test change to verify our Git workflow is working correctly.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.